rrifafauzikomara/MovieApp/README.md

 ```console
 flutter pub run build_runner watch
 ```
+4. Run the App using [this](https://github.com/rrifafauzikomara/MovieApp#run-flutter-app-between-flavor-for-development-and-production-with-command-prompt) or [this](https://github.com/rrifafauzikomara/MovieApp#run-flutter-app-between-flavor-for-development-and-production-with-).
+Enjoy your App!.

 ### Run Flutter app between Flavor for development and production with command prompt